Mampang Prapatan

-Mampang Prapatan is a district of South Jakarta, one of the five administrative cities which forms the special capital region of Jakarta, Indonesia.
-The expatriate residential areas of Bangka and Kemang, known for its annual Kemang Festival, are located in Mampang Prapatan District.
-The boundaries of Mampang Prapatan are: Krukut River to the west, Cideng River and Mampang River to the east, Jalan Jenderal Gatot Subroto Tollway to the north, and Kemang Selatan-Kemang Timur Road to the south.
+Mampang Prapatan is a district in the administrative city of South Jakarta, Indonesia.
+The expatriate residential areas of Bangka and Kemang, known for their annual Kemang Festival, are located in the Mampang Prapatan District.
+The boundaries of Mampang Prapatan are Krukut River to the west, Cideng River and Mampang River to the east, Jalan Jenderal Gatot Subroto Tollway to the north, and Kemang Selatan-Kemang Timur Road to the south.

 Mampang Prapatan Main Road passed through Mampang Prapatan District.
-Expatriate neighborhood partly located Kemang in this district.
+The expatriate neighborhood Kemang partly located in this district.

-Kelurahan (Administrative Villages)
+Subdistricts

 The district of Mampang Prapatan is divided into five kelurahan or administrative villages: